How to complain

 Credit repair agencies

 Credit repair agencies (also known as credit restoration agencies or CRAs) are businesses that charge consumers to attempt to remove credit defaults.
 The consumer may have a "contract" with the agency even if it is not successful in getting the default removed.
-Credit repair agencies often submit complaints to the TIO on their clients' behalf.
-However, the TIO is a free service for consumers and it can help them resolve complaints directly with their providers.
+Credit repair agencies often submit complaints to the Telecommunications Industry Ombudsman on their clients' behalf.
+However, the Telecommunications Industry Ombudsman is a free service for consumers and it can help them resolve complaints directly with their providers.

 Factsheets - credit repair agencies